 Bylaws of the Old Dominion University Board of Visitors

-Approved by the Board of Visitors at its Meeting of September 16, 2010
+Approved by the Board of Visitors at its Meeting on September 14, 2021

 The Commonwealth demands institutional direction by a Board composed of active, informed, and engaged visitors.
 As a measure of this need, the General Assembly provided that if any member of the Board should fail to perform the duties of a visitor for a year, without sufficient cause, the Board shall certify the same to the Governor; and the office of that member shall then be vacant.